-- According to Returnpath‘s study from 2017, the average read rate for messages in the Promotions tab is 19.2%, while the read rate in the primary inbox is 22%.
+- According to Returnpath‘s study from 2017 the average read rate for messages in the Promotions tab is 19.2%, while read rate in the primary inbox is 22%.
 This 12% difference is not something that should motivate you to fight for a bit more attention.
-Instead, focus your efforts on making your messages as relevant to the receiver as possible (using personalized content).
+Rather focus your efforts on making your messages as relevant to the receiver as possible – of course with personalized content.

-- Almost half of the people using Gmail with the tabbed inbox check their Promotions tab at least once a day, while 70% check it weekly.
+- Almost the half of those people who use Gmail with the tabbed inbox check their Promotions tab at least once a day while 70% check weekly at least.

 - Stop asking your subscribers to add your Sender’s email address to their Gmail contacts.

 - Don’t ask all subscribers to move your email to the Primary inbox.
 This sounds like an easy shortcut to get more attention, but do you really think it’s a good idea to beg for some extra care from everybody?
 If you want to add such an email to your funnel, make sure to identify your most loyal customers, who already purchased from you at least 3-4 times, and then make the ask.